-2. Possess a current unencumbered, unrestricted license as a registered nurse (RN) or APRN certification in states where the APRN is an upgrade of the RN license resulting in only one license that is both an RN and an APRN license.

-- 3. Students must submit a recent curriculum vitae (CV) listing all professional experience showing a minimum of two years full-time work experience as a Registered Nurse (RN) within the last two years, related to the area of specialization. - 4.
+- 2. Possess an active, current unencumbered, unrestricted license as a registered nurse (RN) or APRN certification in states where the APRN is an upgrade of the RN license resulting in only one license that is both an RN and an APRN license. - 3.
+Students must submit a recent curriculum vitae (CV) listing all professional experience showing a minimum of one year full-time work experience as a Registered Nurse (RN) within the last 12 months, related to the area of specialization. - 4.
 Students must submit a Letter of Intent

-Final acceptance into the program will be determined by the College of Nursing and Health Care Professions Admissions Committee.
+Final acceptance into the program will be determined by the College of Nursing and Health Care Professions Admissions

+Committee.
 An offer of admission will be valid for 12 months from the start date of the program.
 Applicants denied admission may reapply after 180 days.